-We show in a series of experiments using simulated processes and actions that by combining the two types of slack more power can be saved than by exploiting just action slack alone, and additionally that the best power consumption savings are achieved through the optimal offline algorithm (Section 6).
+We show in a series of experiments using simulated processes and actions that combining the two types of slack saves more power than exploiting action slack alone, and additionally that the best power consumption savings are achieved through the optimal offline algorithm (Section 6).
 We conclude the paper and give an outlook on future work in Section 7.